rHermes/hackmud-scripts/README.md

 ### Passion

 The `passion` harvester is meant to be a general purpose harvester for all corp tiers.
-The main script `passion` is just a frontend for the `liblove` libraries.
+The main script `passion` is just a frontend for the `libpassion` libraries.

 #### TODO